-The following video is of the river right (west) spillway (The Steeps) with one gate fully open.
+This video is of the river right (west) spillway (The Steeps) with one gate fully open.
 The drop at 0:20 and the hole behind it are big enough to swallow and work a bus.
 For scale, this spillway is 50-100 yards across.

 Tell us about this gauge by leaving a comment.